futurenowx/autoware_privately_install/README.md

-We used the https://github.com/autowarefoundation/autoware.privately-owned-vehicles/tree/main and updated the https://github.com/autowarefoundation/autoware.privately-owned-vehicles/tree/main/Models/visualizations folder with updated files from the system
+We used the https://github.com/autowarefoundation/autoware.privately-owned-vehicles/tree/main and updated the https://github.com/autowarefoundation/autoware.privately-owned-vehicles/tree/main/Models/visualizations with new and updated files.

-Tested on Ubuntu 22.04
+Tested on Ubuntu 22.04, you can test on your own risk.
+If you have questions open an issue

 how to install all